Søkvæsthuset

 Søkvæsthuset is a former Naval hospice located on Christianshavn Canal in the Christianshavn district of Copenhagen, Denmark.
-The listed building housed the Royal Danish Naval Museum indtil 2016.
+The listed building housed the Royal Danish Naval Museum until 2016.
 The collection has been moved to and is exhibited at the Arsenal Museum (Tøjhusmuseet) at Christiansborg.

 History

 Earlier locations

 It is known that a hospital for boatsmen was founded in 1618, most likely at Church of Holmen.
 It was moved to Gothersgade in 1628 and again in 1658 to Sejlhuset at Bremerholm.
 In 1668, the hospital moved to Børnehuset in Christianshavn and in 1675 to Guldhuset in Rigensgade.

 The name Kvæsthus was introduced with the inauguration of a new building for the institution at present day Sankt Annæ Plads in 1685.
 It was designed by Hans van Steenwinckel the Youngest.
 The institution was later split into a Søkvæsthus for the Navy which remained in the old building and a Landkvæsthus for the Army, which took over Københavns Ladegård, a former farm under Copenhagen Castle.